On the Hirzebruch-Kobayashi-Ono proportionality principle and the non-existence of compact solvable Clifford-Klein forms of certain homogeneous spaces: Proof of Theorem

-We begin with the simplest case which follows from the Kobayashi and Ono theorem in a straightforward manner. \begin{proposition} Let $G/H$ be a non-compact homogeneous space of reductive type.
-Assume that $\operatorname{rank}\,G=\operatorname{rank}\,H$.
-Then no solvable $\Gamma$ can yield a compact Clifford-Klein form of $G/H$. \end{proposition} \begin{proof} Let $K$ and $K_H$ be as in Section \ref{sec:prelim}.
+Let $K$ and $K_H$ be as in Section \ref{sec:prelim}.
 Let $\Gamma\subset G$ be a discrete subgroup determining a compact Clifford-Klein form.
-Note that all the arguments with the compactness property can be performed up to subgroups of a finite index in $\Gamma$, so throughout this paper we do not distinguish them.
-In particular, we may assume that $\Gamma$ acts co-compactly and freely on $X$.
+By Selberg's lemma we may assume that $\Gamma$ is torsion-free.
+Recall that $\Gamma$ acts co-compactly and freely on $G/H$.
 Consider the fiber bundles

 and